MaramBargaoui/first-app/README.md

 # Project Report

 ## 1. Project Description
 This project is a comprehensive data analysis management system using Java, designed to handle various data ingestion, exploration, and visualization tasks.
-The system follows a structured object-oriented programming (OOP) approach and incorporates data processing, machine learning, and reporting capabilities.
+The system follows a structured object-oriented programming (OOP) approach, incorporating data processing, machine learning, and reporting capabilities.
 The aim is to provide a user-friendly interface where users can import, clean, analyze, and visualize data effectively within a chosen domain application.

 Additionally, this project includes a **Movie Analysis System**, which focuses on analyzing movie datasets, including IMDb ratings, revenues, and production details.
 Users can explore trends, correlations, and machine learning predictions related to movie performance and audience preferences.